Loading...

 In accordance with ADA standards, all ADA ramps are designed with slopes no steeper than 1:12.
 This means that for every 12 inches of run, an ADA ramp would have only one inch of rise.
 This gradual sloping feature makes navigating over cable protectors less difficult for pedestrians and vehicles.
 The gradual sloping feature of ADA ramps also serves to reduce tripping hazards for all pedestrians.

 ADA ramps are primarily manufactured with a safety blue design—though other colors are available—and are imprinted with the international symbol of accessibility (ISA) to help pedestrians identify them in crowded areas.
-Checkers Safety has a wide range of ADA ramps and cable protectors designed to function in various settings.
 Here is a breakdown of some of the most common ADA ramps and cable protectors and an outline of their ideal application.

 All-In-One ADA Cable Protectors.
 An all-in-one ADA cable protector is a cable protection unit manufactured with ADA ramps.
 Cable protectors like the Guard Dog Series 5-Channel ADA Cable Protector or the Yellow Jacket Series 5-Channel Cable Protector feature ADA-compliant ramps as a design component.
 All-in-one ADA cable protectors feature recessed connectors that virtually eliminate all seams and cracks from the unit.
 This seamless design can help reduce the possibility of trips and falls in crowded settings.